justinpearson/How-to-set-up-Raspberry-Pi/README.md

     Your identification has been saved in /Users/justin/.ssh/rpi-2018.
     Your public key has been saved in /Users/justin/.ssh/rpi-2018.pub.

-Copy it onto the SD card:
+Copy it onto the SD card, which mounts at `/Volumes/boot/` on my Mac:

     cp -a ~/.ssh/rpi-2018.pub /Volumes/boot/